-Lindley is vice president of sales and marketing at Lindley Mills, an organic, specialty flour mill and mix manufacturer in Graham, North Carolina, that serves bakers, processors, distributors and restaurants.
+Lindley is Director of Sales and Marketing at Lindley Mills, an organic, specialty flour mill and mix manufacturer in Graham, North Carolina, that serves bakers, processors, distributors and restaurants.
 It’s known for its revolutionary Super Sprout™ Sprouted Whole Grain Wheat Flour which has improved flavor, nutrition and digestibility compared to traditional whole wheat flours.

 Lindley Mills was established in 1755 – decades before there was a United States of America – and remained in the family through the mid-1800s.
 It had several owners after that, but was purchased and restored by the founder’s direct descendants and current owners in 1976.

 Today, Caroline and her parents operate the mill in the same place where – more than 260 years ago – their ancestors first ground their community’s grain into flour for the first time.

 However, Lindley wasn’t always sure she would end up working in the family business.

 Part of her career exploration began during her Undergraduate Business Program studies and involvement with the Family Enterprise Center at UNC Kenan-Flagler.
 She applied valuable lessons she learned in the Family Business courses at Lindley Mills, and had meaningful conversations with her parents about the future of their business.

 >> Learn more about the MBA Family Enterprise Focus